Optimal resetting strategies for search processes in heterogeneous environments: First passage problem

 Figure~\ref{fig:crossover} compares our theoretical predictions for the first passage time distribution with numerical results.
 In each panel, a different value of the disorder $p$ is displayed; the rest of parameters, \emph{i.e.}~$(\alpha_+,\alpha_-)$, are those minimising the MFPT for that value of $p$---derived later in section~\ref{sec:opt}.
 Simulation data (circles) correspond to $10^7$ trajectories for the parameters considered in each panel, integrated with a time step $\Delta t= 10^{-5}$ up to the first passage time; they show an excellent agreement with our theoretical predictions, both asymptotic (solid green) and numerical Laplace inversion (dashed red).
 Although the asymptotic prediction is expected to work only in the limit of long times, it fails just at very short times.
 Therein, numerical inversion of the exact result still perfectly matches the simulations---as particularly shown in the inset of the second panel.

 An especially interesting feature of figure~\ref{fig:crossover} is the apparent crossover between the two exponential decays corresponding to the long time behaviours of $f_{\pm}(t|0)$ in equations~\eref{eq:asymp+1} and \eref{eq:asymp-1}, provided that $p\ne \{0,1\}$.
 For $p=0$ (first panel), \emph{i.e.}~no disorder, only $f_{-}$ contributes and therefore the long time behaviour is exponential with $s^*_-$.
 For $0<p<0.5$ (rest of panels), the largest pole (smallest in absolute value) is $s^*_+$ for our choice of $(\alpha_+,\alpha_-)$; note that $s^*_+$ vanishes in the limit $p \to 0$.
 This entails the crossover: even for $p=0^+$, the long time behaviour is first dominated by $s^*_-$ (since the contribution from the $+$ mode is weighted with $p\ll 1$) but turns later to be dominated by $s^*_+$.
 The crossover is not present for $p=1/2$, because $s^*_+=s^*_-$ for our choice of parameters.
+Note that each panel follows the same scale, this decision has been made to stress the emergence of a longer time exponential tail for non-zero disorder---on the first panel, it is clearly observed that the first passage distribution decays much faster than on the other panels.

 The mean and the second moment of the quenched contribution are obtained by using equations~\eref{eq:tau-def} and~\eref{eq:GMF-sol}---or, equivalently, solving equation~\eref{eq:taus} for $n=1,2$,

 Again, $\tau_{-}^{(n)}$ follows from $\tau_{+}^{(n)}$ by exchanging $\alpha_+ \longleftrightarrow \alpha_-$.
 Note that, in order to simplify the notation, we have omitted the argument of $\tau_{\pm}^{(n)}$, $\tau^{(n)}$; in this work, we only consider the case $x_0=x_r=0$.
 Averaging over the disorder,